 The facilities are all brand new, the hall is spacious and filled with light and the staff are welcoming.
 There is even a room available for brides to have beauty treatments or massages before the wedding.
 You can visit this venue as it is also a gallery space, has artists space and is home to a lovely cafe / restaurant – The Machair Kitchen.

 Talla na Mara, Pairc Niseaboist, Isle of Harris, HS3 3AE (01859)503900 Email:firstname.lastname@example.org

 Sound of Harris

 The living area in the big house is large enough to hold a small wedding if the weather be less than ideal outside.
-Scarista beach and other beaches are only about a 15 min drive away if you wanted a beach wedding.
-The accomodation consists of two adjoining houses which both sleep two adults.
+Scarista Beach and other beaches are only about a 15 min drive away if you wanted a beach wedding.
+The accommodation consists of two adjoining houses which both sleep two adults.
 Therefore it would also be possible to have very close family or friends to stay whilst still having your own private house to yourselves.
-I love the main bedroom which is complete with its own Japenese style soaking tub for two – more pictures from this property coming soon!
+I love the main bedroom which is complete with its own Japanese style soaking tub for two.

 St Clements Church, Rodel